L

 IN CONSTRUCTION

-Our design for the Suzhou Museum of Contemporary Art is conceived as a Chinese garden of pavilions and courtyards.
-Individual pavilions are woven together by glazed galleries and porticoes, creating a network of interconnected sculpture courtyards and exhibition spaces.
-Weaving between the Ferris wheel legs, the museum branches out like a rhizome, connecting the city to the lake.
+"Suzhou is the cradle of the Chinese garden.
+Our design for the Suzhou Museum of Contemporary Art is conceived as a garden of pavilions and courtyards.
+Individual pavilions are woven together by glazed galleries and porticoes, creating a Chinese knot of interconnected sculpture courtyards and exhibition spaces.
+Weaving between the legs of the Ferris wheel, the museum branches out like a rhizome, connecting the city to the lake.
 The result is a manmade maze of plants and artworks to get lost within.
-Its nodular logic only becomes distinctly discernible when viewed from the gondolas above.
-Against the open space of the lake, the gentle catenary curvature of the roofs forms a graceful silhouette on the waterfront.
-Viewed from above, the stainless roof tiles form a true fifth facade.
+Its nodular logic only becomes distinctly discernible when seen from the gondolas above.
+Against the open space of the lake, the gentle conical curvature of the roofs forms a graceful silhouette on the waterfront.
+From above, the stainless roof tiles form a true fifth facade."

 The Suzhou Museum of Contemporary Art Museum follows the Chinese sustainability certification, GBEL Green Star 2, including both technical and social approaches to sustainability.